NateZimmer/myCalcs/readme.md

 # Engineering Calculators

-**Description:** The goal of this repo is to provide open source engineering calculators hosted via github for long-term stability, transparency, and accuracy.
+**Description:** The goal of this repo is to provide simple open source engineering calculators hosted via github for long-term stability, transparency, and accuracy.